-Our business is dependent on a number of raw materials that are subject to volatility in price and availability.
+Our business is dependent on a number of raw materials that may not be available.

 We use a number of raw materials in our products which are found in only a few parts of the world and are available from a limited number of suppliers.
-The availability and costs of these materials may be influenced by private or government cartels, changes in world politics, additional regulation, labor relations between the materials producers and their work force, unstable governments in exporting nations, inflation, general economic conditions and export quotas imposed by governments in nations with rare earth element supplies.
-The ability of key material suppliers to meet quality and delivery requirements or to provide materials on price and other terms acceptable to us is beyond our control and can also impact our ability to meet commitments to customers.
+The availability of these materials may be influenced by private or government cartels, changes in world politics, additional regulation, labor relations between the materials producers and their work force, unstable governments in exporting nations, inflation, general economic conditions and export quotas imposed by governments or to provide materials on terms acceptable to us is beyond our control and can also impact our ability to meet commitments to customers.
 Future shortages or price fluctuations in raw materials could result in decreased sales as well as margins, or otherwise adversely affect our business.
-The enactment of new or increased import duties on raw materials imported by us could also increase the costs to us of obtaining the raw materials and might adversely affect our business.
+The enactment of new or increased import duties on raw materials imported by us could also decrease availability, thereby adversely affect our business.

-If suppliers increase the price of critical raw materials or are unable to meet our demands, we may not have alternative sources of supply.
-In some cases, we have entered into exclusive supply agreements with respect to raw materials, which could adversely affect our business if the exclusive supplier cannot meet quality and delivery requirements to provide materials on price and other terms acceptable to us.
-In addition, to the extent that we have quoted prices to customers and accepted customer orders for products prior to purchasing necessary raw materials, or have existing fixed-price contracts, we may be unable to raise the price of products to cover all or part of the increased cost of the raw materials.
+If suppliers are unable to meet our demands, we may not have alternative sources of supply.
+In some cases, we have entered into exclusive supply agreements with respect to raw materials, which could adversely affect our business if the exclusive supplier cannot meet quality and delivery requirements to provide materials on terms acceptable to us.